 We have worked very hard to keep the price of booklets low.
 Therefore, the 2019-2020 editions cost only $2 a booklet.

 Furthermore: While they last, we are now selling the remaining 2013 editions of our booklets for only 50 CENTS A COPY!!!

 We ask you absolutely not to make copies of them.
 After all, at $2 a copy, you can buy another one for MUCH cheaper than it costs to copy them.

 Information on how to order booklets can be found HERE.

-Booklets can also be purchased at events such as the tent revival, LEAD conference, TN Reading Conference, TASL conference, TCSS conference and the other events attended by Tennessee History for Kids.
+Booklets can also be purchased at events such as the tent revival, LEAD conference, Title I Conference, TASL conference, TCSS conference and the other events attended by Tennessee History for Kids.

 If you have additional questions about the booklets or how to order them, please contact email@example.com or firstname.lastname@example.org.